shamsoul-ali/THE-VAULT/README.md

-# THE VAULT - Private Auto Auctions
+# REVURA - Private Auto Auctions

 An exclusive, invitation-only auction platform for rare and limited supercars, built with Next.js 14 and a luxury aesthetic inspired by high-end watch catalogs.

 ## 🎯 Project Overview

-THE VAULT is a private auction platform designed for high-net-worth individuals and serious collectors.
+REVURA is a private auction platform designed for high-net-worth individuals and serious collectors.
 The platform operates on an invitation-only basis, with public access limited to teaser content and application forms.

 ### Key Features (Planned)
 - **Private Access Control**: KYC-verified, invitation-only membership